PTES vs. OWASP: Penetration Testing Frameworks

 Key Features of the OWASP Testing Guide:

-• Comprehensive Structure: The manual is broken down into more than one section, each protecting a particular thing of internet application security.
-These sections variety from gathering records about the goal internet utility to figuring out vulnerabilities, testing business good judgment flaws, and in the end, exploiting those weaknesses.
+• Comprehensive Structure: The guide is segregated into more than one section in which embodies a singular aspect of the security of web applications.
+These sections vary from gathering records about the goal internet utility to figuring out vulnerabilities, testing business judgment flaws, and in the end, exploiting those weaknesses.

 Pros of the OWASP Testing Guide: